-This release expands Uniform’s support of Akamai and Cloudflare for personalization on the edge side with Netlify Edge Functions and Vercel Edge Middleware.
+This release expands Uniform’s support of Akamai and Cloudflare for personalization on the edge side with Netlify Edge Functions

 For fast performance, elastic scale, enhanced security, and infrastructure efficiency of web properties, brands often build static websites with Jamstack.
 However, you cannot personalize visitors’ web experience on those sites without sacrifice.
 Plus, for marketers, personalization and A/B testing capabilities are important as enablers for continuous optimization of the web experience and for conversion campaigns.

 Even though client-side tools work on the DOM level, they predate the modern virtual, DOM-based, and front-end libraries and frameworks like React and Vue.
 Constant conflict for DOM (HTML) results, leading to flickers, content swaps, poor UX, and a negative impact on Core Web Vitals.

 To resolve those issues, front-end architects switch from the Jamstack paradigm to traditional server-side rendering.
 However, depending on the parameters of the solution, that approach has trade-offs in the form of higher overhead expense and lower performance.

 Gratifyingly, edge-side processing of static sites is here for the rescue.
 Thanks to the edge-compute capability of a CDN, you can continually generate static pages at build time (Jamstack) and update their contents before delivering them to users' browsers.

 In essence, you can now have the best of both worlds: stellar performance, scale, and security characteristics in which Jamstack excels, and the ability to run personalization and A/B testing.

 Until edge-side rendering is in the mainstream, the approach with edge-side processing of static pages is the best compromise.